 All the pupils at Lakeside School have Education & Health Care Plans (EHCPS) with primarily Social, Emotional and Mental Health Needs.
 A significant proportion of the pupils have a range of additional needs including Autism Spectrum Conditions, Attention Deficit and Hyperactivity Disorder (ADHD), attachment difficulties and dyslexia.

 Engaging in learning is a key focus.
 The whole school community is committed to providing an effective learning environment within classes of usually no more than eight to nine pupils.
 We have our in house Horizons Unit to support those with additional needs associated with an ASC diagnosis, as well as our literacy lead for additional learning support planning and a school social work team to offer family and pupil wellbeing support.
 Lakeside School has strong relationships with external professionals including Hampshire Educational Psychology, a Speech and Language Therapist and an Occupational Therapist.

-Our behaviour management system involves carefully selected rewards, clear consequences and consistency of approach that recognises individual pupil circumstances.
-Such a system is many times more effective when there is a close partnership between staff and parents/carers.
-Clear and frequent 2-way communication is vital if we are going to maximise the expectations, confidence and self-esteem of each pupil at the school.
+Our behaviour management system involves carefully selected rewards, clear consequences and consistency of approach that recognises individual pupil needs and circumstances.
+We include parents/carers in the whole school community and recognise our systems are many times more effective when a close partnership exists.
+Clear communication between school staff, families and the wider community is vital to maximise the expectations, confidence and self-esteem of every pupil in our school.